-Which city is cheaper, Kuala Lumpur or Bangkok?
+Which place is cheaper, Kuala Lumpur or Bangkok?

 These are the overall average travel costs for the two destinations.

 Trying to figure out where to travel next?
 This travel comparison between Bangkok and Kuala Lumpur can help.
 It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 Bangkok is a high energy, cultural, and alluring capital city.
 It's an amazing and huge city with tons of activities and things to do.
 This is also a very beautiful destination which attracts plenty of visitors.
 Other reasons to visit include food, shopping, and museums.

 Kuala Lumpur is a welcoming, friendly, and diverse city.
 It's an amazing and huge city with tons of activities and things to do.
 This is also a very beautiful destination which attracts plenty of visitors.
 It's also known for shopping, museums, and nightlife.